flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Check ins
     - [[Dan]] moving jobs, excited; role is similar but maybe a bit more constrained/tighter scoped
     - [[Ed]] doing alright; coping with the changes that are upcoming
+        - [[EDGI]] and related efforts for preserving government-provided datasets; thinking of helping out with such efforts

 - Priorities
     - Backups and restores
         - DB size